 Veterans are entitled to disability compensation for any injury or disability that is related to their military service.
 One of the more common disabilities impacting both Veterans and civilians alike is arthritis.
 Gout is a form of arthritis that can be very painful and severe.
-You can receive VA disability for gout if its origin can be linked to your military service.
+You can receive VA disability for gout if its origin can be linked to your military service or secondary to a service connected disability of medication from a service connected disability.

 As mentioned above, Gout is a form of arthritis.
 According to the Centers for Disease Control and Prevention (CDC), “Gout is a common form of inflammatory arthritis that is very painful.”
 Gout most commonly affects the big toe joint.